 Finally, I want a respectful relationship, so I figure it’s up to me to bring the respect.
 I love the playfulness and passion that shows up when I do.

-Respect is such a key ingredient for that to continue.
+Respect is a key ingredient for that to continue.
 I know because I tried leaving it out, and things did not go well around here.
 At all.

 But even if I’d wanted to be respectful in the bad old days, I probably wouldn’t have known how.
-It didn’t come all that naturally for me, but leaning on these phrases helped me get there.
+It didn’t come all that naturally for me, but leaning on certain phrases helped me get there.

 Saying these phrases didn’t just get a better response from my husband.
 They also softened my heart.
 They made me into my best self.
-I use them all the time to this day, because they’re how I made my marriage so much fun.
+I use them all the time, to this day, because they’re how I made my marriage so much fun.

 And they changed the way my husband treats me too.
 He knows I think highly of him (I really do now!), and he acts like that man I think so highly of.